Ajinx1234/music-player/README.md

 how to run:-

-1)create folder with any name,store the html,css and js files it that folder.
+1.create folder with any name,store the html,css and js files it that folder.

-2)from the given Google drive link acess the songs and download them(make sure you don't change their names).
+2.from the given Google drive link acess the songs and download them(make sure you don't change their names).

-3) create a folder named "songs" in the first folder where you have stored your html css and js files.
+3.create a folder named "songs" in the first folder where you have stored your html css and js files.

-4) Open the code in vs code or any other software and run.
+4.Open the code in vs code or any other software and run.